tscnlab/LightLogR/paper/paper.md

 # Statement of need

 Personalized luminous exposure data is progressively gaining importance across various domains, including research, occupational affairs, and lifestyle tracking.
 Data are collected through a proliferating selection of wearable light loggers and dosimeters, varying in size, shape, functionality, and output format [@hartmeyer2023].
-Despite or potentially because of numerous use cases, the field still lacks a unified framework for collecting, validating, and analyzing the accumulated data [@hartmeyer2023][@spitschan2022].
+Despite or potentially because of numerous use cases, the field still lacks a unified framework for collecting, validating, and analyzing the accumulated data [@hartmeyer2023, @spitschan2022].
 This issue increases the time and expertise necessary to handle such data and also compromises the FAIRness (findability, accessibility, interoperability, reusability) [@wilkinson2016] of the results, especially for meta-analyses [@devries2024].

  `LightLogR` was designed to be used by researchers who deal with personal light exposure data collected from wearable devices.
-These data are of interest for various disciplines, including epidemiology, chronobiology, and sleep research, as well as for post-occupancy evaluations in  architecture and lighting design.
+These data are of interest for various disciplines, including chronobiology, sleep research, vision science and epidemiology, as well as for post-occupancy evaluations in  architecture and lighting design.
 The package is intended to streamline the process of importing,  processing, and analysing these data in a reproducible and transparent manner.
 Key features include:

 -   a growing list of supported devices with pre-defined import functions tailored to their data structure (17 at the time of writing, see \autoref{tab:one}),